 Reading more:

-1. Identify the loose screws: Inspect the affected area and identify which screws are loose.
-Use a screwdriver or appropriate tool to gently tighten them.
+1. Identify the loose screws -- Inspect the affected area and locate any screws that have backed off.
+Use a screwdriver or the appropriate tool to gently tighten them.

-2. Check for damage: While tightening the screws, pay attention to any signs of damage such as stripped threads or worn-out screw heads.
+2. Check for damage -- While tightening, look for stripped threads or worn‑out heads.
 If the damage is severe, consider replacing the screws with new ones.

-3. Apply thread locker: To prevent screws from loosening again, you can apply a thread locker compound to the threads before re-tightening.
-Thread lockers help secure the screws by filling the gaps between the threads, adding resistance to vibrations and preventing unintentional loosening.
+3. Apply thread locker -- To prevent the screws from loosening again, apply a thread locker compound to the threads before re‑tightening.
+Thread lockers fill the gaps between the threads, adding resistance to vibration and preventing unintentional loosening.

-4. Monitor periodically: After addressing the issue, periodically check the tightened screws to ensure they remain secure.
-Regular maintenance and inspections are essential to catch any loosening screws early.
+4. Monitor periodically -- After addressing the issue, periodically re‑inspect the tightened screws.
+Regular maintenance and inspections are essential to catch any loosening early.

 Corroded Screws